sirzacharia/sirzacharia/README.md

 - 👋 Hi, I’m @sirzacharia
-- 👀 I’m interested in SQL, Python, and AI
+- 👀 I’m interested in Data Science, Java, SQL, and Python
-- 🌱 I’m currently learning everything I can
+- 📖 I’m currently reading as many books as I can
-- 💞️ I’m looking to collaborate on Python and SQL
+- 💞️ I’m looking to collaborate on Java and Python
-- 📫 How to reach me ...
+- 📫 How to reach me g33kmaster77@gmail.com

 <!---
 sirzacharia/sirzacharia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.